You are currently viewing Sanity: Humanism Is a Dualism

 Who might benefit from reading “Sanity”?

-• Critical thinkers: Those who enjoy challenging their own beliefs and engaging with complex philosophical ideas.
+• Critical thinkers: those who enjoy challenging their own beliefs and engaging with intricate philosophical ideas

 Who may want to skip it?

-• Casual readers: The book’s depth and complexity may be challenging for those seeking lighter material.
+• Casual readers: The book’s depth may be challenging for those seeking lighter material.

 • Staunch ideologues: Individuals firmly entrenched in dogmatic political positions might find the critiques uncomfortable.